 The letters can be browsed or searched by keyword, date, author, and first line of text.
 This project is funded in part by the Bob and Anna Wright Endowed Fund.

 Much of what is known about William Surtees Cook comes from the extensive journals he kept from about 1835 until just before his death in 1887.
+The journals prior to October 1844 and those covering the period September 1845 to October 1847 are missing.
 Born in 1813 near Brentwood, Essex, he was Elizabeth Barrett Browning's second cousin and brother-in-law, having married EBB's sister, Henrietta, in 1850.
 This four-volume journal provides a unique perspective of the Brownings and contains entries covering details of Elizabeth's death, as well as her father's.
 It also gives numerous insights into the religion, politics, and class structure of the nineteenth century, adding a fresh and encompassing view of nineteenth-century England.

 A generous gift by Anne Birkhead in loving memory of her mother, Frances Lewis Birkhead (Baylor, class of 1947), and her grandparents, Mr. & Mrs. George E. Lewis, provided funding for the digitization and transcription of the journals.